-Population in Malmo is estimated to reach 360000 residents during 202 and almost half is under 35 years old.
+Population in Malmo is estimated to reach 360000 residents during 2023.
+Young population, almost half is under 35 years old.
 There is a great mix, of 185 nationalities in Malmo, equally balanced in terms of gender.
 73% of the population between 20-64 years are professionally employed.
-12.3% of population aged 16-64 years old are unemployed.
-Relatively high rate, but it has decreased last decade and a half.
 The functional urban area is just under 80 km2.
-The economy of Malmo was traditionally based on and shipbuilding constructionrelated industries, such as concrete factories.
-The region's leading university, along with its associated and pharmaceutical industries, is located in Lund about 16 km to the north-east.
-Malmo had troubled economic situation following the mid-1970s.
-Between 1990 and 1995, 27,000 jobs were lost, and the budget deficit was more than one billion Swedish krona (SEK).
-In 1995, Malmo had Sweden's highest unemployment rate.
-However, during the last two decades, there has been a revival.
-One contributing factor has been the economic integration with Denmark brought about by the Öresund Bridge, which opened in July 2000.
-Malmo has had one of the strongest employment growth rates in Sweden, although a high proportion of jobs created are taken by workers from outside Malmo.
+The economy of Malmo was traditionally based on shipbuilding and construction-related industries, such as concrete factories.
 The number of start-up companies is high in Malmö.
-Especially strong growth is in the gaming area.
-Among the industries that continue to increase their share of companies in Malmo are transport, financial and business services, entertainment, leisure and construction.
+Among the industries that continue to increase their share of companies are transport, financial and business services, entertainment, leisure and construction.